Luise Meyer-Dustmann: Life

 From Prague she was able to travel and make a number of guest appearances elsewhere, notably in Stuttgart, Strasbourg and back in Vienna itself.
 During July 1856 she undertook a succession of guest performances at Vienna.
 She featured there in the first Vienna performances of Les Huguenots.
-Positive press reviews and public reactions adumbrated her future as the leading soprano of Vienna's Imperial Court Opera-Theatre ("K. K. Hof-Operntheater").
+Positive press reviews and public reactions adumbrated her future as the leading soprano of the Imperial Court Opera.
 During this time she came to the notice of the Archduke Franz Karl who instructed that she should be invited to join the Court Opera.
 She was enrolled into the company on 1 January 1857.

 In 1858 she married Adalbert Dustmann, a Vienna book seller.
-In 1860 she became an imperial "Hofkammersängerin" (literally, "court chamber singer"), an important but largely honorific appointment.
+In 1860 she became an imperial Kammersängerin, an important but largely honorific appointment.
 Her voice had developed into a powerful precise soprano one, with a good range and a particular pleasing euphony in the middle register.
 Her intonation was accurate and confident.
-Her natural gifts, backed by diligent and intense study, matched with a deep sensitivity to the true artistic potential of her various stage roles, made her well suited to portray leading characters, including Norma, Jessonda, Amalie in Ballo in maschera, Valentine in Les Huguenots, Mathilde in William Tell.
+Her natural gifts, backed by diligent and intense study, matched with a deep sensitivity to the true artistic potential of her various stage roles, made her well suited to portray leading characters, including Norma, Jessonda, Amalie in Un ballo in maschera, Valentine in Les Huguenots, Mathilde in William Tell.
 By 1875 she had been seen and heard by an appreciative Viennese audience in almost all the important lead soprano roles of the time.
 That year she ended her full-time stage career in the role of Elsa von Brabant in Lohengrin.
-There were, however, further guest appearances as Amalie in Ballo in maschera in Court Opera productions in 1877 and 1881.
+There were, however, further guest appearances as Amalie in Un ballo in maschera in Court Opera productions in 1877 and 1881.